CSIGildea/ARM_Assembly_CS1021_Assignment-1/README.md

 Please read the specification, then read,"Public - Computing I - Assignment 1 Conor Gildea - gildeaco.pdf",

-for an understanding of my solution to the given problem and the extra miles I completed for this assignment.
+to aid in understanding, my solution to the given problem and the extra miles I completed for this assignment.